postindustria-tech/pipeline-wordpress/README.md

 with any other Google Analytics plugin to avoid data duplication.

 5. Click `Save Changes`.
-This will prompt to new Custom Dimensions Screen where you can find all the Custom Dimensions available with resource key.
+This will prompt to new Custom Dimensions Screen where you can find all the Custom Dimensions available with Resource Key.

 6. Click on `Enable Google Analytics Tracking` to enable tracking of all the Device Data Properties as Custom Dimensions.